How to implement my horn and my speaker

 1. The horn with my DSP

-Choose where you will cut, you can ask us but basically it’s when the horn starts to lose control but still has SPL in his low end region.
+We have to choose where we will do our crossover, basically it’s when the horn starts to lose directivity control but still has SPL in his low end region.

-The directivity of two elements cut together must have similar directivity at the common crossover frequency.
+The directivity of two elements cut together must have similar directivity at the crossover frequency as see in directivity match article.

 If people mainly listen sit-down , the center of the horn should be around the ears position, so 94 / 96cm from the floor.

-Measure the horn at 60cm for taking account of all his form but not the room, you can windows the response before the first accident see on impulse response for the most advanced of peoples.
+Measure the horn at 30/60cm (depending of woofer or horn size) for taking account of all his form but not the room, you can gate the measurement before the first accident see on impulse response for the most advanced of peoples:

-Sometimes the breakup is so present that it’s not possible to EQ flat until 20kHz, in this case do it flat until 14kHz, it’s not necessary to “excite” a diaphragm breakup.
+Sometimes the breakup is so present that it’s not possible to EQ flat until 20kHz, in this case do it flat until 14/15kHz, it’s not necessary to “excite” a diaphragm breakup.

 2. The woofer